 Bezzera’s invention was not ideal.
 While it was capable of extracting more coffee than previous coffee makers in much less time, the machine relied on steam, which caused the extraction to taste bitter due to excessive heat.
 Still, his invention sought high praise from bar owners because of its efficiency, and because it could make a more concentrated cup of coffee.
 This invention created a buzz among coffee connoisseurs, but Bezzera was not financially prepared to expand for a growing market.

 Though Pavoni’s machine was more successful than Bezzera’s early model, the only major difference was the relief valve.
 A small addition to be sure, especially on a unit capable of only 1.5 bars of pressure, but Pavoni’s patent can now be found on every modern espresso machine on the market.
-(In 1927, the first espresso machine, “La Pavoni,” was installed i at Regio’s in New York, where it remains on display)
+(In 1927, the first espresso machine in the U.S., “La Pavoni,” was installed at Reggio’s in New York, where it remains on display)

 Earlier espresso machines gave coffee a burnt flavor.
 From the 1920s through the 1940s, Italian engineers experimented with pumping devices to increase the brewing pressure.
 The first practical one was developed by Cremonesi in 1938 and manufactured by Achille Gaggia in 1946.